 - Decimal places should be used consistently.
 A manager-friendly view is one decimal place.
 Use of units in thousands, millions, etc. should be considered.

 - Visuals per page should be reduced and split to several pages when performance is low.

-- The performance should be tested for each custom visual for ensuring fast report time.
+- The performance of every Power BI file should be tested for each custom visual for ensuring fast report time.
 The test is done by clicking the performance analyzer in the “View” section, start recording and filtering in the visual.

 - Aligning size and position of visuals by entering the respective pixel value in “Format” and “General”.

 - Embedding a tile with a date or timestamp to show when the data was refreshed last.

 - Especially for accounting purposes readers don’t like to see the axis not starting from zero or for proportions in visuals to be skewed.